Mercuria Energy Group

 Supply chain due diligence obligations under the EU CSDDD and Swiss responsible business frameworks increasingly require commodity traders to demonstrate that their sourcing does not involve human rights violations or environmental destruction.
 Mercuria's compliance with these requirements for corridor-sourced minerals is tracked in our ESG assessments.
 The company's proximity to corridor mineral flows — and Geneva's role as the global commodity trading capital — makes it a natural focus for our accountability monitoring of the trading sector.

-Our Quarterly ESG Scorecards assess commodity trader performance on disclosure, due diligence implementation, and supply chain transparency.
+Our Quarterly ESG review files assess commodity trader performance on disclosure, due diligence implementation, and supply chain transparency.
 Traders that demonstrate genuine commitment to responsible sourcing receive higher ratings that serve as market signals to ESG-conscious counterparties and investors.
 Traders that maintain opacity face scrutiny proportionate to their role in corridor mineral value chains.

 Energy-Minerals Nexus